yugabyte/cloud-resource-cleanup/README.md

 * `project_id`: Required for gcp
 * `resource`: Specify the resource name (vm, disk, ip, keypair or all).
 Default : 'all'
 * `operation_type`: Type of operation to perform on resource (delete or stop).
 Default: 'delete'
-* `monitor`: Enable monitor-only mode.
+* `dry_run`: Enable Dry Run only mode.
 This will only list resources that match the criteria, but will not perform any operations on them.
-Use -m or --monitor.
+Use -d or --dry_run.
 If not specified, the script will perform the operation specified by `operation_type`
 * `resource_states`: Resource State to consider for Delete.
 It is applicable only for VMs (['RUNNING', 'STOPPED']).
 Default: ['RUNNING']
 * `filter_tags`: Specify the tags to filter the resources.
 If not specified all available resources will be picked.
 Doesn't apply to AWS keypairs and GCP IPs (e.g. {'test_task': ['test', 'stress-test']})
 * `exception_tags`: Specify the tags to exclude the resources.
 Doesn't apply if `filter_tags` is empty. (e.g. {'test_task': ['test-keep-resources', 'stress-test-keep-resources']})